kisom/cert/docs/md/cert_ashex.md

-## cert filetype
+## cert ashex

-Display the file type of an X.509 file

-### Synopsis

-Display the file type of an X.509 file.
+Display a hex string as a number or vice versa

 ```
-cert filetype [flags]
+cert ashex [flags]
 ```

 ### Options

 ```
-  -h, --help   help for filetype
+  -h, --help      help for ashex
+  -n, --numeric   display bytes as a number
 ```

 ### Options inherited from parent commands